 If your partner is the reason you’re searching for tips on how to fall asleep, read How to Sleep When Your Partner Snores.

-Consider taking melatonin to reset your body clock
+3. Consider melatonin to reset your body clock

 Melatonin is a natural hormone that is secreted from your pineal gland.
 As the day ends and darkness falls, melatonin gives your body the hormonal signal that it’s time to go to sleep.
 Getting the proper amount of melatonin is how to sleep better (whether you’re an introvert or extrovert).